-August 29, 2017 — Hughes Hubbard led French nuclear giant Areva to a resounding victory in an arbitration brought by a prominent Belgian businessman seeking 150 million euros over a failed joint venture to mine uranium in the Central African Republic.
+August 29, 2017 — Hughes Hubbard led French nuclear giant Areva to a resounding victory in an arbitration brought by a prominent Belgian company seeking 150 million euros over a failed joint venture to mine uranium in Africa.

-On July 28, the International Chamber of Commerce Court of Arbitration in Paris ruled unanimously in favor of Areva subsidiary CFMM in its dispute with mining entrepreneur Georges Arthur Forrest.
-Forrest is the owner of Groupe Forrest International, a group of companies founded in the Belgian Congo around the mining industry in 1922.
-It is active mostly in Central and East Africa.
+On July 28, the International Chamber of Commerce Court of Arbitration in Paris ruled unanimously in favor of Areva subsidiary CFMM in its dispute with the Belgian mining group.

-In June 2009, CFMM teamed up with Forrest to explore for uranium in the Bakouma region of the Central African Republic.
-The partners entered a JV called Areva Explo, with a 70 percent stake for Areva and the rest owned by Forrest.
-The JV held seven permits sourced by Forrest for the exploration of uranium in the Bakouma region.
+In June 2009, CFMM teamed up with the group to explore for uranium in Africa.
+The partners entered into a joint venture.
+The JV held permits sourced by the group for the exploration of uranium in Africa.
 The business failed to launch and the permits lapsed.
-In June 2013, shareholders voted to dissolve the JV, despite Forrest's opposition.
+In June 2013, shareholders voted to dissolve the JV, despite the group's opposition.

-Forrest commenced arbitration against CFMM in July 2014, arguing that CFMM's decision not to renew the permits represented mismanagement in its capacity as a director of the company; and by voting to dissolve the company, CFMM abused its position as a majority shareholder to the detriment of Forrest as a minority shareholder and against the company's corporate interest.
-Forrest sought 150 million euros from CFMM and the annulment of the decision to dissolve the JV.
-CFMM filed a counterclaim against Forrest for abuse of process and breach of fiduciary duty.
+The group commenced arbitration against CFMM in July 2014, arguing that CFMM's decision not to renew the permits represented mismanagement in its capacity as a director of the company; and by voting to dissolve the company, CFMM abused its position as a majority shareholder to the detriment of the group as a minority shareholder and against the company's corporate interest.
+The group sought 150 million euros from CFMM and the annulment of the decision to dissolve the JV.
+CFMM filed a counterclaim against the group for abuse of process and breach of fiduciary duty.

-The tribunal rejected Georges Arthur Forrest's claims on all counts, giving CFMM a decisive win.
+The tribunal rejected the group's claims on all counts, giving CFMM a decisive win.

 Sena Agbayissah, Agnès Braka-Calas and Rhidian David represented CFMM in this matter.